 Ernst was a renowned philosopher and leading exponent of the epistemology of Radical Constructivism.

 The University of Vienna maintains the definitive Ernst von Glasersfeld web site.
-It is more complete and usually more current than the information we have here.
 If you go there and ignore the links below, we won't be offended.

 Ernst answered questions about constructivism for ten years on the web site Ecology of Mind -- Mind-ing Ecology

 For the most complete list of Ernst's publications, including downloadable PDFs of many, see the above mentioned Ernst von Glasersfeld web site.

 Be sure to check out Ernst's book, Key Works in Radical Constructivism, for a collection of his writings.

 Ernst von Glasersfeld was born in 1917 with Austrian citizenship in Munich, where his father was attached to the Austrian Embassy at the Court of Bavaria.
 One year later, when Czechoslovakia was created, his family automatically received Czech citizenship because his father's official domicile was Prague where the family property was situated.

 In 1935 he graduated from Zuoz College, Switzerland, with Swiss Scientific "Matura."
 For the next two years he studied mathematics, first at Zürich University, then at the University of Vienna.
 Shortly before Hitler's invasion of Austria, he moved to Paris, in the hope of finishing his academic studies there.
 Before he received a permit of residence, however, the family property was confiscated by the Nazis, which left him without funds to continue university studies.
 In 1939 he went to Ireland, where he became a farmer and was granted citizenship in 1945.
 Privately he continued studying philosophy, logic, and psychology.